DCC-EX/dcc-ex.github.io/docs/reference/hardware/power-supplies.rst

 Well, you at least need two voltages.
 While it is possible to get multiple voltages from one power supply, how to do that will be covered in the advanced section.
 Both your microcontroller (the Arduino) and the motor controller need power.
 While we recommend a 9 Volt, 1 Amp, DC power supply for the microcontroller, there are other ways to power it.
 The voltage requirement to the motor controller does not change based on how you power your Arduino, you need the correct voltage and amperage for your guage and layout.

-Three ways to power the Arduino
+Four ways to power the Arduino
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Barrel Connector** - This is where we can connect our 7-9V DC supply.
 The power goes through a voltage regulator on the Arduino and converts the 7-9V to the 5V the board can use.
 You will still need a separate source of power for the motor controller.